Universality for two-dimensional critical cellular automata: The lower bound for unbalanced families

-There are six subsections in this section, which deal with the following aspects of the proof: in the first we establish the hierarchies framework; in the second we derive a bound on the range of the $\U$-bootstrap process in the geometry of the $u$-norm; in the third we prove the crossing lemmas; in the fourth we assemble the different parts of the induction statement and prove Lemma~\ref{le:induction}; in the fifth we deduce Lemma~\ref{le:critunbal}, which is the bound for internally spanned critical droplets; and in the sixth and final subsection we complete the proof of Theorem~\ref{th:lowerunbal}.
+There are nine subsections in this section, which deal with the following aspects of the proof: in the first we establish the hierarchies framework; in the second we derive a bound on the range of the $\U$-bootstrap process in the geometry of the $u$-norm; in the third we prove the crossing lemmas; in the fourth we use the crossing lemmas to bound the probability that a droplet is crossed with help from both above and below; in the fifth we deduce a bound on the probability that a droplet `grows' into a slightly larger droplet; in the sixth we apply the method of hierarchies to bound the probability that a `wide' droplet is internally spanned; in the seventh we assemble the different parts of the induction statement and prove Lemma~\ref{le:induction}; in the eighth we deduce Lemma~\ref{le:critunbal}, which is the bound for internally spanned critical droplets; and in the ninth and final subsection we complete the proof of Theorem~\ref{th:lowerunbal}.